mariocuomo/artificial_intelligence/README.md

 ## Tic Tac Toe game
-Using MinMax algorithm to suggest the best choice in the tic-tac-toe game at each step.
+Using MinMax algorithm to suggest the best choice in the tic-tac-toe game at each step.<br>
 The algorithm is for perfect decisions, i.e. all possible combinations are expanded

 ## Python Test